Args and kwargs are great features of Python. There is a measurable (though highly variable) cost of them however:

 Not only can you not override the and operator, the Python VM doesn't even have an opcode for it.

-In return, Python gives you the semantics that a or b returns not True or False, but either or b (or False if neither is truthy).
+In return, Python gives you the semantics that a or b returns not True or False, but either a or b (or False if neither is truthy).

 Thursday, March 22, 2018